Sign-In to access this download if you are already a site member or Sign-up for a LearningUkulele.com site membership.

 A core set of basic ukulele chords that ALL Ukulele players should know - at least - in the five common keys of C, G, D, A and E. As well as the seventh chords for common keys.

-The chart is organized in common keys and covers basic chords in these common keys.
+The chart is organized in common keys and covers basic chords in these keys.
 Of the 15 possible major and relative minor keys in music.
-There are five common keys to get started with: C, G, D, A, and E. The common keys allow you to play quite a few popular songs.
+There are five common keys to get started with: C, G, D, A, and E. These keys allow you to play quite a few popular songs.
 There's more in common between songs that your might think.

 This chord chart is great for beginners and new members to ukulele clubs.

-Master the chords on this chart and when you venture past the third fret you'll see that it's not as foreign chord territory as you might have thought.
+Master the chords on this chord chart, and when you venture past the third fret, you'll see that it's not as foreign chord territory as you might have thought.